fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 13.8.2 =
+* [Fixed] Bug fix. invp_get_the_location_sentence() assumed the site had at least one location term before this fix.
+* [Fixed] Allows invp_get_the_photos() to find attachments to the post even if they do not have our sequencing meta value.
+Relies on the post_date for sequence instead.
+* [Fixed] No longer attempts to change a query order by in get_terms() if there are no taxonomy names provided to the filter callback.
+* [Changed] Changes the slider widget to show only 2 vehicles at a time on smaller devices.
+* [Changed] Changes tested up to version number to 6.0.0.

 = 13.8.1 =
 * [Added] Adds a minimized version of the leaflet.js CSS file.
 This file is used by the Map widget.
 * [Fixed] Bug fix when resizing flexslider images to avoid stretching images wider than their full size dimensions.